 Don Juan Climbing Rose – heat tolerant roses

 THE BLOOMS though.
-Don Juan produces tons of large, velvety red roses that smell heavenly.
+Don Juan produces an abundance of large, velvety red roses that just smell heavenly.
 The rose petals start out as an almost black-red color with a texture that looks and feels like velvet.
 As the blooms open and mature, the red slowly fades to a vibrant true red.

-Red roses tend to turn more of a fuschia red in hot temps, but Don Juan stays a true bright red during the end of it’s bloom life.
+Red roses tend to turn more of a fuchsia purple/red in hot temps, but Don Juan will stay a true bright red during the end of the bloom life.
 Likewise, strong heat can also cause some rose blooms to wilt and fall prematurely.
-However, Don Juan’s blooms remain sturdy and fragrant.
+However, Don Juan’s blooms remain sturdy and fragrant with only minor crispy edges during 100 degree temps mixed with full sunshine.

 I purchased my Don Juan Bare Root Rose from Home Depot.